 Study Physics at Keele and you’ll learn to apply mathematics and computing to formulate and solve a wide range of physical problems.
 Physics is a fundamental, curiosity-driven science that has applications in many other areas of science and a vast range of industries, from telecommunications and power generation through to medicine.

-Top 3In England for overall Student Satisfaction NSS 2019 (broad-based universities)
+Top 10In England for Overall Student Satisfaction NSS 2021, (broad-based public universities)

 NewState-of-the-art Central Science Laboratories Opened in September 2019

 "My time studying Physics at Keele equipped me with additional skills that gave me an edge over other applicants coming from a pure Computer Science/Software Engineering background during my job interview" - read more about Jake Senior, Physics and Smart Systems (2016)

 "A major highlight of the job is using my scientific knowledge to protect peoples' inventive ideas" - read more about Greg Iceton, Physics with Astrophysics (2007)

 Andrew Cooper, BSc (Hons) Physics with Nuclear and Particle Physics (2007)

 "I use the knowledge and skills I developed at university to solve and investigate complex physics problems " - read more about Andrew Cooper, BSc (Hons) Physics with Nuclear and Particle Physics (2007)

 "I am currently in training to become a state-registered clinical scientist specialising in radiotherapy" - read more about Claudia Hill, Physics with Chemistry (2016)